jandelgado/jled/README.md

 ## Framework notes

 JLed supports the Arduino and [mbed](https://www.mbed.org) frameworks.
-When using platformio, the framework to be used is configured in the `platform.ini` file, as shown in the following example, which selects the `mbed` framework:
+When using platformio, the framework to be used is configured in the `platform.ini` file, as shown in the following example, which for example selects the `mbed`
+framework:

 ```ini
 [env:nucleo_f401re_mbed]